Last Reviewed August 2016

-- Establishes guidelines to help courts determine child support based on the parents' combined gross incomes.
+- Established guidelines to help courts determine child support based on the parents' combined gross incomes.

-- Allocates child care and medical support based on the income of each of the parents and defines what appropriate medical coverage is for the children.
+- Allocated child care and medical support based on the income of each of the parents and defines what appropriate medical coverage is for the children.

-- Presumes that both parents are entitled to have custody of their children 25 percent of the time.
+- Presumed that both parents are entitled to have custody of their children 25 percent of the time.

-- Allows for the adjusting of child support every two years based upon a change in the cost of living.
+- Allowed for the adjusting of child support every two years based upon a change in the cost of living.

-- Grants parents a "parenting expense adjustment," essentially a 12 percent reduction on payments if they spend a certain amount of time with the children (from 10 to 45 percent of the time).
+- Granted parents a "parenting expense adjustment," essentially a 12 percent reduction on payments if they spent a certain amount of time with the children (from 10 to 45 percent of the time).

-- Allows for deductions from a parent's monthly gross income for non-joint children in their home.
+- Allowed for deductions from a parent's monthly gross income for non-joint children in their home.

-- Allows for a six month review hearing upon the request of either parent.
+- Allowed for a six month review hearing upon the request of either parent.

-- Increases divorce filing fees by $50 and child-support modification fees by $35.
+- Increased divorce filing fees by $50 and child-support modification fees by $35.

-- Requires the Department of Human Services to develop a Web-based child-support calculator.
+- Required the Department of Human Services to develop a Web-based child-support calculator.

 The Minnesota Department of Human Services Child Support Enforcement Division supervises the child support program.
 County child support offices administer it by working with parents to establish and enforce support orders.
 For more information from the Dept. of Human Services, please see the first entry under Significant Internet Resources within this guide.

 Some clarifications were made to the 2005 child support/custody legislation in the 2006 session.
-Custody considerations in moving a child to another state are addressed in more detail.
-Voluntarily unemployed or underemployed parents have child support calculated based on potential income (see Minnesota Statutes, section 518A.32, subdivision 2 for determining potential income).
-The 2006 language also clarifies the support order as it relates to those who receive public assistance.
 Basic support guidelines were updated.
+Custody considerations in moving a child to another state were addressed in more detail.
+Child support was calculated based on potential income for voluntarily unemployed or underemployed parents.
+See Minnesota Statutes, section 518A.32, subdivision 2 for determining potential income.
+The 2006 language also clarified the support order as it relates to those who receive public assistance.

 - 2015 Regular Session: Senate File 1191/House File 465; (Laws of Minnesota 2015, chapter 30)